all-in-one-of/Cubic-hdas/README.md

 # Cubic-hdas

-This is a repository for storin gthe Houdini Digital Assets I worked on when researching cubism in cg
+This is a repository for storing the Houdini Digital Assets I worked on when researching cubism in cg